awsdocs/amazon-ec2-user-guide/doc_source/EBSEncryption.md

 1. Amazon EC2 sends a [GenerateDataKeyWithoutPlaintext](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKeyWithoutPlaintext.html) request to AWS KMS, specifying the KMS key that you chose for volume encryption\.

-1. AWS KMS generates a new data key, encrypts it under the KMS key that you chose for volume encryption, and sends the encrypted data key to Amazon EBS to be stored with the volume metadata\.
+1. If the volume is encrypted using the same KMS key as the snapshot, AWS KMS uses the same data key as the snapshot and encrypts it under that same KMS key\.
+If the volume is encrypted using a different KMS key, AWS KMS generates a new data key and encrypts it under the KMS key that you specified\.
+The encrypted data key is sent to Amazon EBS to be stored with the volume metadata\.

 1. When you attach the encrypted volume to an instance, Amazon EC2 sends a [CreateGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateGrant.html) request to AWS KMS so that it can decrypt the data key\.